 Magnesium, the master mineral

 Magnesium is an essential mineral for good health and optimal biological function.
-Not only does magnesium play a vital role in mitochondrial health, but it also benefits more than 300 enzymes and more than 3,750 magnesium binding sites on human proteins.
+Magnesium is vital to mitochondrial health, benefiting more than 300 enzymes and more than 3,750 magnesium binding sites on human proteins.

 Magnesium’s primary role is to create ATP (Adenosine Triphosphate), the body’s energy currency.
-It also relaxes blood vessels, supports muscle and nerve function, and the proper formation of bones and teeth.
+It also relaxes blood vessels, supports muscle and nerve function, and adequately forms bones and teeth.

 FOOD SOURCES OF MAGNESIUM:

-Although it is recommended taking supplements, the best way to ensure an optimal magnesium level is to eat healthy food.
+Although supplements are recommended, eating healthy food is the best way to ensure an optimal magnesium level.
 A diet full of refined sugar, processed food, and flour is guaranteed to be deficient in this vital mineral.

-Although some good magnesium sources include dark leafy greens, nuts, seeds, beans, avocados, oily fish, dried fruit, and dark chocolate, you can’t get enough of this mineral from within your diet.
-Even if you do eat these foods, it is wise to supplement with magnesium.
+Although some good magnesium sources include dark leafy greens, nuts, seeds, beans, avocados, oily fish, dried fruit, and dark chocolate, you can’t get enough of this mineral from your diet.
+Even if you eat these foods, it is wise to supplement with magnesium.

 Five reasons bones need magnesium:

-1. Magnesium is an essential building block of our bodies and makes up to close to 1% of bodyweight.
+- Magnesium is an essential building block of our bodies and makes up close to 1% of our body weight.